Skip To Content

 Students now have the option to enroll in a low-residency track, which may be completed in three years.
 The low-residency option enables students to maintain their work and family commitments during the year with distance education.

-Low-residency students come together for two weeks over the summer for the hands-on learning needed for the in-person craft of art therapy, guided by professors who are innovative and experienced professionals in the field.
+Low-residency students come together for two weeks over the summer for the hands-on learning needed for the in-person profession of art therapy, guided by professors who are innovative and experienced professionals in the field.
 The two-week residencies will take place in late July or early August.

 The MAAT Art Therapy Low-Residency program at Cedar Crest College allows students to complete 60 credits in three years while maintaining work and family commitments through distance education.
 The low-residency program is unique in that it offers students a chance to build meaningful relationships with their classmates and professors through a combination of online synchronous classes and a two-week in-person summer residency.
-During the summer residencies, students experience the hands-on learning needed for the in-person craft of art therapy, guided by professors who are innovative and experienced professionals in the field.
+During the summer residencies, students experience the hands-on learning needed for the in-person profession of art therapy, guided by professors who are innovative and experienced professionals in the field.

 The on-campus MAAT Art Therapy program at Cedar Crest College allows students to complete 60 credits in as little as 6 semesters.
 For flexibility in course delivery, the on-campus program consists of face to face, hybrid, synchronous and asynchronous online instruction taught by experienced art therapy professionals as students are guided through the engagement of hands-on learning needed for the practice of art therapy.